k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 # TDM Task Overview

-Data generation or extract, provisioning and entity reservation are implemented by creating and executing TDM tasks.
+Data generation or extract, provisioning, and entity reservation are implemented by creating and executing TDM tasks.

 A TDM task is created in the TDM Portal.
 It holds a list of instructions and settings that define the data source, task actions,  subset of processed entities and/or tables,  the target environments and additional information.
 For example, create a task to extract 5 customers with small and medium business plans from Production and load them into the UAT target environment.